This is a blog about creativity culture and post-it notes.

 I enjoyed working there.
 It was early in my career and I was lucky to be exposed to a culture that encouraged staff to try a few different approaches to getting stuff done.

 And working there - and then in the more celebrated Prime Minister's Strategy Unit which it morphed into - was probably the most effective bit of networking I could have done.
 In every job I've had in Whitehall since, I've bumped into people I met in the PIU, often now in exalted positions.

 Looking back, I wonder what the rest of Whitehall made of it all.
 Some of it must have seemed a bit silly.
 Some in Whitehall probably resented being told where they were going wrong by the beanbag-sitting, management-theory-quoting, iPaq-holding, post-it-note-sticking upstarts from the PIU.
 Lots of people wanted to work there.

 I remember attending a seminar on creativity while I was there, and listening to a session led by an innovation lead from 3M, the people who make post-it notes.
 I heard how 3M operated some of the most innovative working practices around.
 In fact the history of the post-it note - the by-product of an attempt to do something else entirely - is itself a story of the utility of innovative working practices.

 I've been reminded of that seminar again recently.
 Post-it notes are suddenly everywhere I look.
-The walls of Aviation House are apparently covered in them, and I may be imagining it, but it seems as though my Twitter stream is filling up with people posting photos of their own versions of post-it note walls.
+The walls of Aviation House are apparently covered in them, and it seems as though my Twitter stream is filling up with people posting photos of their own versions of post-it note walls.

 "Why did they have a physical meeting?
 This could have been done far more effectively using digital tools – communication and collaboration tools that would have taken ideas and automatically captured them, rather than the joys of Post It notes and pens"